Build a WSL Container Image

 </containerconfig>

-If not provided the existing AppxManifest.xml
+information is not specified, the existing AppxManifest.xml is left

-stays untouched.
+untouched.

 - created_by